 - The three countries are essentially south(east) of the Black Sea, one of the popularly-defined borders of the Europe-Asia boundary.

-- The Caucasus Mountains are generally regarded to form the southeastern border of Europe, and though all three countries are partially within this mountain range, they are more south of it than north of it.
+- The Caucasus Mountains are generally regarded to form the southeastern border of Europe, and though Armenia, Azerbaijan, and Georgia are partially within this mountain range, they are more south of it than north of it.

 - Other Europeans (to the west) often don’t consider these countries to be European at all (but then again, they also seem to disdain including Russia as European).